samyeyo/Webview/README.md

 >
 > The `Webview.dll` library must be in the current directory, or in your `LUA_CPATH`
 >
-> The `Webview.dll` can be loaded in memory if you compile your application with the `rtc` compiler
+> The `Webview.dll` can be loaded in memory if you compile your application to executable with the `rtc` compiler

 Webview for LuaRT aims to be lightweight, with a small footprint.
 The previous example, once compiled to executable, represent only 250kb in size, consumes 256Mb of RAM and 3.7% of CPU.